somewherewarm/woocommerce-product-bundles-min-max-items/README.md

 ### How It Works

-Out of the box, [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) does not include any options for selling fixed- or variable-size bundles, such as cases of wine, six-packs of soap, or candy boxes.
+Up until version 6.4.0, [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) did not include any options for selling fixed- or variable-size bundles, such as cases of wine, six-packs of soap, or candy boxes.

 The plugin adds two new options under **Product Data > Bundled Products**: